top of page

 IMG_7757.JPG

-Another hot spot for visiting is the Arena di Verona, the well-preserved amphitheater (much better condition than the Colosseum in Rome) which used to be the third largest in the Roman world - dates from the first century a.d.
-It still retains most of its original stone and now becomes the famous open air opera house.
-Later, we walked our way to the red-brick walled castle Castelvecchio and got some nice river views froma soaring arch on the Castelvecchio Bridge.
+Another hot spot for visiting is the Arena di Verona, the well-preserved amphitheater (much better condition than the Colosseum in Rome), which used to be the third largest in the Roman world - dates from the first century a.d.
+It still retains most of its original stone and now becomes the famous open-air opera house.
+Later, we walked our way to the red-brick walled castle Castelvecchio and got some nice river views from a soaring arch on the Castelvecchio Bridge.

 IMG_7884.JPG